JamieP-205/talk-with-jamie/README.md

 ## Status

-**Experimental, active development** â€“ this is a personal AI chat experiment.
+**Experimental, active development** this is a personal AI chat experiment.
 Features and privacy controls continue to evolve.

 ## Summary